elringus/sprite-dicing/README.md

 ## Animation

 It's possible to use diced sprites for animation.
-Make sure to enable `Keep Original Pivot` when generating the atlas to preserve the relative positions of the generated sprites.
-An example on animating diced sprites is available in the project in "Animation" scene.
+Make sure to enable `Keep Original Pivot` when generating the atlas to preserve relative positions of the generated sprites.
+An example on animating diced sprites is available in "Animation" scene.

 ![](https://i.gyazo.com/9df7af39368a7b17f067a03a50c41509.gif)